ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #satp-message-signatures}

-All SATP messages exchanged between gateways must be signed, using JSON Web Signatures mechanism (RFC7515).
+All SATP messages exchanged between gateways must be signed [ECDSA], using JSON Web Signatures mechanism [RFC7515].

 SATP gateways SHOULD support the algorithms defined in the JSON Web Algorithms (JWA) specification [RFC7518] and key types defined in the JSON Web Key (JWK) specification [RFC7517].
 The choice of signature algorithm and key-type must be agreed upon between the gateways prior to the commencement of the SATP protocol session.
 The agreed values are then included within the Transfer Initialization Claim body in Transfer Proposal Message.